semgrep/semgrep-docs/docs/semgrep-app/findings.md

 3. The page then refreshes to reflect the additional criteria.
 4. Additional values may be selected to further refine your filter.

-### Managing finding status (bulk triage)
+### Managing finding status

-Perform bulk triage by filtering through the findings, and then you can select which findings are:
-- Opened
-- Ignored
+To manage, change, open or ignore findings, follow the the triage processes described below.
 ![Screenshot of Semgrep App triage menu](/img/app-findings-triage.png)<br />
 *Figure 3.* Findings page triage menu.